-- 1. In addition to any applicable standards listed in section (A)(2), the cage accountability shall be reconciled to the general ledger at least monthly. - 2.
-At least monthly, trace the amount of cage deposits to the amounts indicated on the bank statements. - C. All cage accounting procedures and any follow-up performed shall be documented, maintained for inspection, and provided to the CNGC upon request. - D. When establishing SICS, the gaming operation should review, and consider incorporating, other external standards such as GAAP, GAAS, and standards promulgated by GASB and FASB.
-In the event of a conflict between the MICS/TICS and the incorporated external standards, the external standards prevail.
+- A. Each gaming operation shall prepare accurate, complete, legible, and permanent records of all transactions pertaining to revenue and gaming activities. - B. Conflicts of standards.
+When establishing SICS, the gaming operation should review, and consider incorporating, other external standards such as GAAP, GAAS, and standards promulgated by GASB and FASB.
+In the event of a conflict between the MICS and the incorporated external standards, the external standards prevail.

-19.3 Gross Gaming Revenue Computation Standards.
+19.2 General Accounting Standards.